 E. Fair Business Practices.
 Supplier will:

 F. Protection of Identity and Non-Retaliation.
-Supplier will implement and continuously and properly maintain, update, keep current and enforce appropriate an appropriate business-ethics program, including a communicated reporting process for workers to raise concerns about improper conduct and keep the confidentiality, anonymity and protection of whistleblowers.
+Supplier will implement and continuously and properly maintain, update, keep current and enforce an appropriate business-ethics program, including a communicated reporting process for workers to raise concerns about improper conduct, and keep the confidentiality, anonymity and protection of whistleblowers.

 G. Responsible Sourcing of Minerals.
-Supplier will Implement and continuously and properly update and keep current an appropriate policy to reasonably assure that all tantalum, tin, tungsten and gold in the products it manufactures does not directly or indirectly finance or benefit perpetrators of human rights abuses.
+Supplier will implement and continuously and properly update and keep current an appropriate policy to reasonably assure that all minerals, including tantalum, tin, tungsten and gold, in the products it manufactures do not directly or indirectly finance or benefit perpetrators of human rights abuses.
 Supplier will exercise appropriate due diligence on the source and chain of custody of all such minerals and make the results of its due diligence available to us upon request.

 D. Risk Assessment and Management.
-Ongoing processes to identify, assess, understand, and monitor the legal compliance, environmental, health and safety and labor practices and ethics risks associated with operations, including determination of the relative significance, and implementation and continuous and proper maintenance, updating and keeping current of appropriate procedural and physical controls to mitigate, each risk and keep compliant with applicable law;
+Ongoing processes to identify, assess, understand, and monitor the legal compliance, environmental, health and safety and labor/employment practices and ethics risks associated with operations, including determination of the relative significance, and implementation and continuous and proper maintenance, updating and keeping current of appropriate procedural and physical controls to mitigate each risk and keep compliant with applicable law.

 G. Communication.
-Ongoing processes for communicating clear and accurate information about policies, practices, expectations and performance to workers, sub-suppliers and customers;
+Ongoing processes for communicating to workers clear and accurate information about policies, practices, expectations and performance, sub-suppliers and customers.

 I. Audits, Assessments and Corrections.
-Implemented and continuously and properly updated and current appropriate self-audit, self-assessment and self-correction procedures and processes to ensure compliance with applicable law, this Code and customer contractual requirements related to the subject matters addressed by this Code;
+Implemented and continuously and properly updated and current appropriate self-audit, self-assessment and self-correction procedures and ongoing processes to ensure compliance with applicable law, this Code and customer contractual requirements related to the subject matters addressed by this Code.